 Rachel Fuller Brown

 Brown was born in Springfield, Massachusetts.
-She received her undergraduate education at Mount Holyoke College and later earned M.A. and Ph.D. degrees in chemistry from the University of Chicago.
+She received her undergraduate education at Mount Holyoke College and earned M.A. and Ph.D. degrees in chemistry from the University of Chicago.
+At the New York State Division of Laboratories and Research, she found a faster, less expensive screening test for syphilis, identified 40 types of pneumonia, and created antiserums for all of them.
 She became a pioneer in encouraging women to study science.